Create a Custom Succulent Pot Using a Stencil

 Select a stencil design.

 We have a wide variety of ready-made stencil designs, as well as the ability to create custom stencils out of any image or file.
-You could also cut your own stencil by hand, but I don't recommend that.
 Therefore, stencil options are only limited by your imagination.
 Like I mentioned, I had succulents on the brain, so I designed a new succulent stencil and decided to use it for this project.

 Apply the stencil to the pot.